rasorensen90/Udacity-Deep-RL-nano-degree-Project3-collab-compet/report.md

 ## Possible future work
 * Hyperparameter optimization.
 Only a few runs have been made to find the used hyperparameters.
 A more thorough search might optimize the performance.
 * Try the more reasent version of DDPG, namely the [D4PG](https://arxiv.org/pdf/1804.08617.pdf) algorithm.
-* Try out Prioritized Experience Replay, as this might increase the speed in which the model learns.
+* Try out Prioritized Experience Replay, as this might increase the speed in which the model converges.